OdinProAgrica/hpycc/README.rst

 Make sure you install the right client tools for your HPCC version and add the dir to your system path, e.g. C:\Program Files (x86)\HPCCSystems\X.X.X\clienttools\bin.

-Tests require an HPCC instance running on your local machine, docker images do exist for this.
+Tests require docker to spin up HPCC test environments.

 Main Functions
 --------------